milindhvijay/blog-milindh-vijay/content/posts/my-third-post.md

 ## Why Is Dynamic PD BAD?

-This is something that a lot of people disagree in the Indian ISP scene.
-They advertise that a constantly changing delegated IPv6 prefix is normal, standard, and secure.
-I call BS on it.

-Here's what happens with my ISP (Bharat Sanchar Nigam Ltd. - BSNL) [AS9829]; they reset PPP every 24 hours and the delegated IPv6 prefix change with it.
-For someone who is a novice, that sounds normal right?, but it isn't.
-The old IPv6 addresses are still valid and your devices like laptops, phones, TVs, connected to your router will prefer those old v6 address and use it as default while SLAAC gives fresh addresses.
-Now your devices are using the deprecated addresses to send traffic out and what happens to the response?
-You guessed it right, they never reach back to your devices.
-The result is broken IPv6 connectivity.
+Within the Indian ISP scene, opinions on the normalcy, standardization, and security of a constantly changing delegated IPv6 prefix vary.
+My ISP (BSNL - AS9829) resets PPP every 24 hours, causing the delegated IPv6 prefix to change accordingly.
+While this may seem normal, it leads to issues where devices in your home network prefer old IPv6 addresses, resulting in broken IPv6 connectivity.

-You can read more about this in here:
+You can read more about that in here:

 [Is your ISP constantly changing the delegated IPv6 prefix on your CPE/router?](https://www.6connect.com/blog/is-your-isp-constantly-changing-the-delegated-ipv6-prefix-on-your-cpe-router/)